 Having an excessive down payment will appear good on your application since it means that you handle your money well.
 If you have a substantial amount dedicated for the down payment, it will be easier to get your loan approved.

 Are you looking for a loan for your motorcycle purchase?
 Or maybe you want a loan with low interest for refinancing on your motorcycle loan?
-Take one now from A1 Credit.
+Take one now from licensed money lender – A1 Credit.
 They offer competitive rates and fast approvals.
-Apply now for a loan here or give them a call at 6336 0833.